 - Independent Research

-All science courses, except Biology and Biology Honors and Robotics, require prerequisites.
+All science courses, except Biology, Biology Honors, require prerequisites.
 Please refer to the course description before enrolling in any course.